-Microsoft's new Call of Duty deal set for approval
+Microsoft's new Call of Duty deal set for UK approval

 Its original $69bn (£59bn) deal was blocked by UK regulators.

-Earlier this year, the CMA blocked Microsoft from taking on the whole of Activision over concerns that the deal would harm competition in cloud gaming in the UK.
+Earlier this year, the CMA prevented Microsoft from taking on the whole of Activision over concerns that the deal would harm competition in cloud gaming in the UK.

 Microsoft then submitted a restructured deal for the competition watchdog to look at last month.